Best daily deals

 The Jabra Elite 45h are on-ear headphones designed to be compact and portable enough to take anywhere—whether you’re commuting to work, running errands, or just putting your feet up at home.
 The swivel ear cups make it easy to shove into a backpack for easy transport.

 One of the best aspects of the Jabra Elite 45h is its microphone.
-It reproduces voices accurately, and even people will deep voices will be heard loud and clear.
+It reproduces voices accurately, and even people with deep voices will be heard loud and clear.
 The microphone also does a good job of attenuating background noise and light wind, eliminating audible distractions during conference calls.

 Other features that make the Jabra Elite 45h a worthy investment include a 50+ hour battery life, USB-C fast charging, AAC codec support (which is great for iOS users), and an included two-year warranty that covers dust and water damage.